-The only U.S. Federal policy that specifically addresses GOF studies is the Framework for Guiding U.S. Department of Health and Human Services Funding Decisions about Research Proposals with the Potential for Generating Highly Pathogenic Avian Influenza H5N1 Viruses that are Transmissible among Mammals by Respiratory Droplets (HHS Framework), issued by the U.S. Department of Health and

-Human Services in February, 2013.
-Under the HHS Framework^{39,40} certain proposals with the potential for generating highly pathogenic avian influenza H5N1 viruses that are transmissible among mammals by respiratory droplets receive special review and approval before being funded by HHS.
-This policy was subsequently expanded to include review of similar proposals involving low pathogenic avian influenza H7N9 virus.41
+The only U.S. policy that specifically addresses GOF studies is the Framework for Guiding U.S. Department of Health and Human Services Funding Decisions about Research Proposals with the Potential for Generating Highly Pathogenic Avian Influenza H5N1 Viruses that are Transmissible among Mammals by Respiratory Droplets (HHS Framework), issued by HHS in February, 2013.
+Under the HHS Framework certain proposals with the potential for generating highly pathogenic avian influenza H5N1 viruses that are transmissible among mammals by respiratory droplets receive special review and approval before being funded by HHS.
+This policy was subsequently expanded to include review of similar proposals involving low pathogenic avian influenza H7N9 viruses.